 “Out of context”

 The full context makes it worse.
 Taylor is explaining WHY God preserved the curse through the flood — as divine design.
+He asked the question himself: “And why did it pass through the flood?”
+Then answered: “Because it was necessary that the devil should have a representation upon the earth.”

 “Church has disavowed it”